 28. Removes water stains on wood – Yep.
 It does this, too.
 Check out this article from Merry Maids.

 29. Mix with sugar to kill cockroaches and other insects – Sugar lures them in, then they eat it with the baking soda.
 The sodium bicarbonate creates a gas and causes the bugs organs to burst, thus causing death.
 Usually not a big fan of death, but in the case of nasty pests, yes.

-30. Removes corrosion from car batteries – Watch this You Tube video that shows you how to maintain your car battery using baking soda.
+30. Removes corrosion from car batteries – Read this article from WikiHow that shows you how to maintain your car battery using baking soda.